gladex/DMAB/README.md

 # DMAK
-Differentially-Methylation Annotation Knowledgebase
+Differential-Methylation Annotation Knowledgebase

-This GitHub portal is for depositing the Pan-Cancer DMAK (Differentially-Methylation Annotation Knowledgebase) results for our recent ENCODE project.
+This GitHub portal is to deposit the Pan-Cancer DMAK (Differential-Methylation Annotation Knowledgebase) results for our recent ENCODE project.

 DMAK contains the following information.